ruby/www.ruby-lang.org/en/news/_posts/2019-08-28-multiple-jquery-vulnerabilities-in-rdoc.md

 There are multiple vulnerabilities about Cross-Site Scripting (XSS) in jQuery shipped with RDoc which bundled in Ruby.
-All Ruby users are recommended to update Ruby to newer version which includes security-fixed RDoc.
+All Ruby users are recommended to update Ruby to the latest release which includes the fixed version of RDoc.

 ## Details